DmytroUshkvarok/Polina_Yurchenko_hairstylist/README.md

-Now I am writing site for my wife, there are my own ideas for content and design
+Now I am writing site for my wife, there are my own ideas for content and design.

-Enjoy please :)
+Technologies used: HTML, CSS, JavaScript, SASS, methodology of BEM.